 At the 2018 Alzheimer’s Association Advocacy Forum, we will work with other dedicated advocates to urge members of Congress to improve the lives of those already living with dementia, and to provide the funding to achieve the 2025 goal while there’s still time.

 The time for us to act is now — your advocacy today can help us make history tomorrow.

-The Junior Committee attended the Nation Forum last year and we are trying to attend again!
+The Junior Committee has sent representatives to the forum in the past, and we hope 2018 will be our largest attendance yet!
 During our time there, we are able to speak face to face with members of Congress and State Representatives and explain to them with our own personal stories and experiences why Alzheimer’s is destroying millions of lives every day and why we need to put an end to it now!